Navigation

 When to reach for which form

-do and letM are the default.
+steps is the default for "run these effects, in order, for their side effects." do is the default when a pipeline threads a value through several steps, when the pipeline needs to compose with another pipeline, or when you want point-free use under map and friends. letM covers the case where bound values are siblings rather than a left-to-right pipeline.
 Reach for __div when a pipeline has three or more obvious-effect steps and the parentheses are hurting readability.
 Reach for with fx.sugar; when you're writing a file that's mostly computation, not mostly plumbing.

 For types, use fx.sugar.types for one-off refinements inside Record schemas.
 Drop back to fx.types.refined when the type deserves a name you'll reference elsewhere.